omega8cc/boa/docs/AEGIR2BOA.md

 - **A fresh preflight report on the source.** The report lands under `/tmp`, which is tmpfs on many boxes — a reboot eats it, and `check` refuses a report from a different host.
-Re-run the preflight after any reboot, and copy the `.txt`/`.env` pair somewhere durable for the record.
+Re-run the preflight after any reboot AND after the stage-1 flip: `check` reads the http service type from the newest report, and a report taken before the flip still says apache.
+Copy the `.txt`/`.env` pair somewhere durable for the record.
 - **Stage 1 signed off**: the source serves the whole estate on Nginx.
 - **Target PHP pools** for the estate's needs (a D6 site needs a php56 pool on the target; `check` grades this per site).